Scarlett Kiernan: Introduction

 Scarlett was introduced as an applicant for the receptionist position that opens up at Sutton Vale following the departure of Rosie Colton (Janice Connolly).
 On the way into the interview, Scarlett tells her friend that she is uninterested in the job, which she affirms whilst in the interview.
 Zara Carmichael (Elisabeth Dermot Walsh) is shocked by her honesty, especially when Scarlett states that she is merely applying for the money and is not intrigued by anything within the job role.
 Also at the interview is Jayne Gregory (Toni Midlane), Scarlett's supervisor from when the pair worked at a clothing store together.
 Simon Timblick of What to Watch wrote that she does not like Jayne.
-Bear feels that despite her attitude, Scarlett has potential and could learn the job quickly, hiring her for the role.
+Business manager Bear Sylvester (Dex Lee) feels that despite her attitude, Scarlett has potential and could learn the job quickly, hiring her for the role.
 She informs fellow receptionist Valerie Pitman (Sarah Moyle) that she has never worked at a doctor's surgery before, making her realise that she is "going to have her work cut out for her training Scarlett".
 Scarlett is distracted from her training due to witnessing the chaos of the other staff members, including Princess Buchanan (Laura White) flirting with staff, Ruhma Carter (Bharti Patel) oversharing about her traumas and Al Haskey (Ian Midlane) and Emma Reid (Dido Miles) talking like pirates.

 Scarlett receives more training from other receptionist Karen Hollins (Jan Pearson), who teaches her about the computer booking system.
 However, when Karen goes to the toilet, Scarlett accidentally sends a patient through to Daniel Granger (Matthew Chambers) while he is talking to a previous patient, as well as annoying a patient on the phone.
 Despite her mistakes, Scarlett is unbothered and gives Karen and Daniel attitude.
 Afterwards, she accidentally gives a patient the wrong prescription and is reprimanded by Zara.
 She is then called in for a meeting with Bear, where she snaps due to feeling like she has been overly critiqued whilst not getting enough support with the job.
 She quits, believing that her father, Brian (Simon Lowe), is receiving a promotion.
 Scarlett then makes a derogatory post on social media about how bad the Mill Health Centre and their staff are.
 She later learns that Brian has been made redundant and deletes the post, realising she needs her job back.
 She later returns to the Mill on a trial period after apologising for her attitude, with Bear admitting that she should have been trained properly by the staff.
 Karen initially does not welcome Scarlett back into the team and makes her cry, which leads to Scarlett opening up about her needing the job.
 As they begin to get along, her post about the Mill is found and shared around the team, with her username hidden, leaving the staff wondering who posted it.